Bridgerton star Phoebe Dynevor and narrator Stephen Fry to join London Symphony Orchestra on audiobook of Sleeping Beauty

 Published:

 A festive reimagining of Sleeping Beauty is being released as an Audible audiobook, with music performed by the London Symphony Orchestra.
-Bridgerton star Phoebe Dynevor will join narrator Stephen Fry to bring the story to life, alongside music from Tchaikovsky’s classic ballet.
+Bridgerton star Phoebe Dynevor will join narrator Stephen Fry to bring the story to life, alongside music from Tchaikovsky‘s Sleeping Beauty, which we recently named as one of the best Christmas ballets of all time.

 The LSO recorded the music at its home at LSO St Luke’s in August this year.